Nitrokey/nitrokey-websmartcard/implementation.md

-# FIDO2 relationship
+# FIDO2 actions relationship
+Following are connections between the FIDO2 and Nitrokey Webcrypt:
-On FIDO2 factory reset the Nitrokey Webcrypt's secrets should be reinitialized to random values.
+- On FIDO2 factory reset the Nitrokey Webcrypt's secrets should be reinitialized to random values.
+- The PIN is shared between the FIDO2 and Nitrokey Webcrypt.
+- The secrets are separeted, and never cross-used between FIDO2 and Nitrokey Webcrypt.
+- The FIDO2 PIN attempt counter should decrease on failed login over Nitrokey Webcrypt.
+- The FIDO2 use counter should not change during the use of Nitrokey Webcrypt.

 # JS handling